-For Masters Degrees in Education
+For Masters Degrees in Education (180 credits)

-To pass the Masters students must gain an average mark of 50 or more overall including a mark of 50 or more for the dissertation and have no mark below 40.
-In addition the total credit value of all modules marked below 50 must be less than 60 credits.
+To pass the Masters students must gain an average mark of 50 or more overall including a mark of 50 or more for the dissertation.
+In addition the total credit value of all modules marked below 40 must not exceed 30 credits and for all modules marked below 50 must not exceed 55 credits.

-Students who gain an average mark of 70 or more overall including a mark of 70 or more for the dissertation and have no mark below 40 will be eligible for a Distinction.
-Those gaining an average mark of 60 or more overall including a mark of 60 or more for the dissertation and have no mark below 40 will be awarded eligible for a Merit.
+Students who gain an average mark of 70 or more overall including a mark of 60 or more for the dissertation and have no mark below 40 will be eligible for a Distinction.
+Those gaining an average mark of 60 or more overall including a mark of 50 or more for the dissertation and have no mark below 40 will be awarded eligible for a Merit.

-For PG Diplomas
+For PG Diplomas (120 credits)

-To pass the Postgraduate Diploma students must gain an average mark of 50 or more and have no mark below 40.
-In addition the total credit value of all modules marked below 50 must be less than 60 credits.
+To pass the Postgraduate Diploma students must gain an average mark of 50 or more.
+In addition the total credit value of all modules marked below 40 must not exceed 30 credits and for all modules marked below 50 must not exceed 55 credits.